 There are voids in the fire resistive barrier between the living space and garage that will allow flames to penetrate.
 The gypsum barrier slows the spread of a fire from the garage to the structure and/or living space.
 Patching the voids with a fire retardant caulk is recommended.

 6.5 PASSAGE DOOR

-The door between the garage and living space is a fire rated door.
-The door is properly installed and is in good condition, however, it lacks a self closing hinge.
-The installation of a self closing hinge is recommended as a safety upgrade.
+The door between the garage and living space is a solid core door with a self closing hinge.
+The door is properly installed and is in good condition.